WordPress/openverse/documentation/projects/planning.md

 - `In Kickoff`: Project proposal is in progress.
 - `In Rfc`: Technical implementation plan is in progress.
 - `In Progress`: Under active development.
-- `On Hold`: Stalled or blocked after work started.
+- `On Hold`: Stalled or blocked after work started, or waiting for implementation after planning.
 - `Shipped`: Launched.
 Success criteria are under evaluation.
 - `Success`: Completed.
 Success criteria are met.
 - `Rollback`: Completed.
 Success criteria are not met.
 Work is reverted.